This information is taken from Solar Quotes. Please visit their site if you would like to see the original

 For example: If someone is talking about their electricity usage and says:

 They probably mean that they used 8 units of electrical energy yesterday, In which case they should have said

 Yeah, yeah I know what you are thinking: Who cares?

 Well it is actually quite important if you are buying a solar system.
 If someone says they need a solar power system to produce 8kW, they might end up being quoted an 8kW solar system.
-Which will cost about $24,990 + installation at today’s prices and produce about 32kWh per day.
+Which will produce about 32kWh per day.

-If, what they actually meant was that they need one to cover an energy usage of 8kWh per day, then they really need a 2kW solar system which costs about $8,375.00 + installation at the time of writing!
+If, what they actually meant was that they need one to cover an energy usage of 8kWh per day, then they really need a 2.4 kW solar system which costs about $7,500 including installation (please inquire for current price)